Mtang000/100-Days-of-AI-Engineering./README.md

 *Day 24 - Training LLM.
 It trains on a sentence and generates the sentence on what promt was given.
 Weak point :
   As there is quite literally nothing to train on except of one sentence, if the promt is a different word then it malfunctions.

+*Day 25 - Temperature and Sampling.
+I just wanted to learn about temp and sampling,so yeah i added it to the code.
+In short it is lottery, as the temp increase the odds decrease.
+Weak point :
+  As i said earlier, if the temp is too high then the picked word will be fully random.